silshack/spring2014/_posts/2014-02-14-ThuMaiCodingbat2.md

 ***

 **3. String-2 > count_code**

 _Return the number of times that the string "code" appears anywhere in the given string, except we'll accept any letter for the 'd', so "cope" and "cooe" count._

 When I looked at my Codingbat.com Done page, this was the problem that I spent most of my time by far.
 I think I got really hung up on keeping the indices within range.
 There was no reason for this, but after working on the same problem for hours, I got tunnel vision.
 I would have save a lot of time had I stepped away from ~~all electronics~~ the problem and returned after some rest.
-This is what I came up with.
+This is what I came up with:

 ```
 def count_code(str):